-There are four main elements to this festival; an outdoor sculpture competition, live music and entertainment, artisan market stalls and multicultural food and drink stalls as well as the lanterns themselves, which are lit and set afloat on the lagoon as the sun sets.
-The festival is held at the Pioneer Park, on the banks of the Tumut River.
+There are four main elements to this festival; an outdoor sculpture competition, live music and entertainment, artisan market and produce stalls and multicultural food and drink stalls as well as the lanterns themselves, which are lit and set afloat on the lagoon at sunset.
+The festival is held at the Rotary Pioneer Park, on the banks of the Tumut River.

-The sculpture completion receives entries from a range of local and diverse artists, as well as community groups, schools and centres.
+The sculpture competition receives entries from a range of local and diverse artists, as well as community groups, schools and centres.
 Artworks must be made from reused, recycled or repurposed materials with a strong focus on sustainability.
-The artworks are situated throughout the parklands between the lagoon and river, allowing the audience to meander through and relate to the artworks in a site specific and communal way.
-Artists are encouraged to light their artworks so that as day turns to evening, the sculptures take on a new and dynamic nature.
+The artworks are situated throughout the parkland between the lagoon and river, allowing the audience to meander through and relate to the artworks in a site-specific and communal way.
+Artists are encouraged to light their artworks so that as day turns to night, the sculptures take on a new and dynamic nature.

 At dusk, lanterns which have been made from recyclable milk bottles and decorated by families and children throughout the day, are lit and launched on to the lagoon.
-Workshops are held throughout the year to maintain and build new lanterns for the event every year.
+Workshops are held throughout the year to maintain and build new lanterns for the event.
 Attendees should be on the lookout for old favourites, such as the large lotus flower and new and colourful lanterns depicting flowers, people and animals.
-Last year’s feature lanterns were a celebration of people and place, including local Indigenous motifs and totems.

-Artisan market stalls and live entertainment and music give this joyous and vibrant festival a further dimension of active community participation, as attendees wander through the stalls and picnic on the shoreline of the lagoon, as the parklands come to life with light, colour and creativity around them.
+Artisan and produce market stalls are situated in our Village Square, and live entertainment and music throughout the day give this joyous and vibrant festival a further dimension of active community participation, as attendees wander through the stalls and picnic on the shoreline of the lagoon, enjoying the entertainment and atmosphere.
+The parkland comes to life with light, colour and creativity around them.